There are a lot of poorly designed Facebook contests floating around the internet, but yours doesn’t have to be one of them.

 4. Ensure the prize relates to your business

 While it may not seem like it, this is still an important branding consideration.
-Giving away a prize that is not relevant to what your business does will not leave consumers thinking about your business down the road when they need or want your product/service.
+Giving away a prize that’s wholly unrelated to what your business does will not leave consumers thinking about your business down the road when they need or want your product/service.
 If you have a service-based business, give away free services or tie in a charity or product that relates to your business and speaks to your brand’s values or beliefs.

 5. Double-check that your image sizing is correct

 Again, this may not seem like a big deal, but nothing is worse than a poorly cropped image (especially when text is cut off).

 Here are some examples of images we created or picked for this back-to-school campaign, keeping those 5 branding and design considerations in mind:

 Now let’s finish creating our campaign in the Woobox dashboard.

 How to Create & Customize Your Facebook Contest Landing Page Experience

 Woobox has 5 pages available to design and customize for your Facebook contest.
 You can reference this guide to learn how each page is used in the contest, and what design and content elements should appear on each.

 We’ll start by designing the entry page, where visitors can learn about contest details and fill out required form fields:

 Since we created an image for this page, we’ll go to “Elements” on the side navigation, and add a “Canvas” to the page.